mocleiri/tensorflow-micropython-examples/examples/person_detection/README.md

 'not a person' = -113, 'person' = 113
 ```

-#  Running on ESP32 port
+# Running on ESP32 port without a camera

 **NOTE: The person detection model is 300 kb so you need to use a board with SPI RAM**